 Local Leaders Call for Federal Action on Rail Safety

 In response to the derailment in East Palestine, OH, Congress is considering legislation to make rail transportation safer.
-The bipartisan Railway Safety Act of 2023 includes a number of key steps to help ensure rail safety for all Americans, including enhancing safety procedures for trains carrying hazardous materials, preventing wheel bearing failures, supporting communities impacted by rail disasters, and more.
-This legislation was passed by the Senate Commerce Committee on May 8, 2023.
+The bipartisan Railway Safety Act of 2023 (S.576/ H.R.1674) includes a number of key steps to help ensure rail safety for all Americans, including enhancing safety procedures for trains carrying hazardous materials, preventing wheel bearing failures, supporting firefighters and communities impacted by rail disasters, and more.
+This legislation was passed by the Senate Commerce Committee on May 8, 2023, but additional action is needed by Congress to pass this bill into law before another derailment strikes.

 Recent action from NLC members urging Congress to pass this legislation include: